Adroiti/docs-for-code-review-tools/tfsec/google-compute-vm-disk-encryption-customer-key.md

-Pattern: Missing use of managed keys for VM disk
+Pattern: Missing use of managed keys for Google Compute VM disk

 Issue: -